-Kalydeco, a newly-approved drug by the Food and Drug Administration, is giving new hope to people living with a rare form of the disease.
-UNF student Emily Mazza is one of them.
+Kalydeco, a newly-approved drug by the Food and Drug Administration, is giving new hope to people living with a rare form of the disease, including a University of North Florida student.

-"Now that I'm on it, i feel like I have a new life," said Mazza.
+"Now that I'm on it, I feel like I have a new life," said the student, who asked not to be identified.
 "It's twice a day, 12 hours apart, so once in the morning, once at night."

-It's a routine Mazza doesn't mind a bit, considering the alternative.
+It's a routine the student doesn't mind a bit, considering the alternative.
 She was diagnosed with CF at 15 months.
 She was always tired, out of breath and as a teenager, was in and out of the hospital for two weeks at a time.
-Mazza even had to use a chest compression vest to help her breathe.
+She even had to use a chest compression vest to help her breathe.

 While millions of people can carry a cystic fibrosis gene, it takes two people with the gene to pass it to their child.

 According to the FDA, Kalydeco isn't for all CF patients.
 It's for patients with the specific G551D mutation in the Cystic Fibrosis Transmembrane Regulator (CFTR) gene.
-Only about 4 percent of CF patients have that mutation, like Mazza.
+Only about 4 percent of CF patients have that mutation.